 We intend to graduate persons with a global perspective who are competent, caring, creative, generous persons of character and potential.

 We will be accepting applications for 2018-2019 trips in the Tri-S Office, Decker 132.
-Bring your application, $200 non-refundable deposit (cash, check, or debit/credit card), and a copy of your passport or birth certificate.
-If you experience difficulty accessing the information in the linked files, please contact us.
+Bring your application and $200 non-refundable deposit (cash, check, or debit/credit card).

 Summer 2019 Trips